Hey, I’m Ebony.

 I’ve always loved being of service to others, and after I retired from the army, working in the health an wellness space seemed like a good fit for me.
 I’ve always loved knowing things about the body, how it works and what it’s capable of.
 I worked as a Myotherapist for many years, and ended up specialising in women’s health, mostly working with mums and expecting mums.
 All this experience made me pretty confident that when it was my turn to have kids I’d be a total pro – well, let’s just say it didn’t go according to plan.
 You can read more about my story below.

 Since becoming a mum I’ve realised that building community is my true calling.
 Motherhood is the most incredible experience, but the way we live these days also makes it an incredibly isolating one.
 My family often says I’m the glue that holds us all together, so now I’m on a mission to build an even bigger family of mums so we can all hold each other up.
-Connecting with people through my work and building this community lights me up every day – I’m a 6 on the Enneagram scale, through and through!
+Connecting with people through my work and building this community lights me up every day.

 When I’m not busy doing that, my two little ones keep me pretty busy and I spend most of my days baby-wearing, play dough making, baking cookies and playing trains with Isaac.
 I’m also an essential oil connoisseur, a lover of organising everything (which drives my husband crazy) and as if that wasn’t enough to keep me busy, I’ve also started studying for my Nursing degree (and I hope to do a postgraduate in Midwifery soon after).